Everything you need to know to plan a day trip Pulau Kapas. Spend a perfect day on Kapas Island, one of the most

 Things to do in Pulau Kapas

-Once in Pulau Kapas, you can either go snorkeling, kayaking, or just relax on the beach and take it slowly!
+Once in there, your choices of Pulau Kapas activities include snorkeling, kayaking, or just relax on the beach and take it slowly!

 The Long Beach (sometimes called Kapas Island Beach), on the west side of the island, is a beach with lovely powdery white sand.
 “Pulau” means cotton in Malay and this is perhaps where it gets its name.

 There are plenty of trees providing lots of shade.
 You can spend the whole day reading your book under a tree, going for a lazy swim now and then.